Lawsuit accuses OneWest Bank of defrauding U.S. mortgage program

-NEW YORK, April 8 (Reuters) - A lawsuit has been unsealed accusing OneWest Bank FSB, a lender once known as IndyMac Bancorp Inc, of causing the U.S. government to improperly pay out $206 million under a federal program to help struggling homeowners avoid foreclosure.
+NEW YORK (Reuters) - A lawsuit has been unsealed accusing OneWest Bank FSB, a lender once known as IndyMac Bancorp Inc, of causing the U.S. government to improperly pay out $206 million under a federal program to help struggling homeowners avoid foreclosure.

 According to a so-called whistleblower complaint made public on Tuesday, OneWest violated the 2009 Home Affordable Modification Program (HAMP) by routinely tacking on thousands of dollars of debt to borrowers’ principal balances, without providing required disclosures of terms such as payment amounts, interest rates, finance charges and late payment policies.